 Since we got a late start, we ended up driving after dark.
 That part was the not-as-pretty part (northeastern NM and northwestern TX)… we’ve been through this part before, so we weren’t too upset to miss the “scenery.”

-We did enjoy the Hampton Inn in Dumas, TX tonight; the last two nights in the Econo Lodge were a good reminder of why we like Hilton properties.
-Tomorrow, we will continue our drive east, crossing back along I-40 to the Hampton Inn in Clarksville and then home.
+We did enjoy the Hampton Inn in Dumas, TX; the last two nights in the Econo Lodge were a good reminder of why we like Hilton properties.
+The next day, we continued our drive east, crossing back along I-40 to the Hampton Inn in Clarksville and then home.

 The one thing we had going for us was all the bowl games on the radio… SiriusXM makes road trips so much better.

 Leaving Dumas, the temperatures finally topped above freezing.
 We were on the road for 16 days.
 On day three, the temps dropped below freezing and other than one brief peek above freezing in Idaho, stayed below freezing until day 15.

 Overall, we did well with the cold.
 There were quite a few places we would happily live.
 We found others we wouldn’t.
 Still, we loved the trip and spending time out West.

 Ultimately, we decided to stay put in metro Atlanta.
 While we love the Western US, all of our immediate family is in Georgia and Florida.
 Additionally, Bonnie is only about 10 years from being able to retire if she continues teaching in Georgia.
 Being able to retire at 53 is not something to be overlooked.
 We’ll still continue traveling west often, I’m sure.

 And, who knows, we may still end up moving one day.

 What do you use to find a flight?

 We use Skyscanner to find deals on flights.
 Skyscanner has a great interface and compares tons of airlines for the best pricing and routing.
 That said, it does not always have every airline and some airlines will have better deals on their website.
 Still, Skyscanner is a great place to start.